satabios/sconce/docs/source/Model Compression Techniques.rst

 Quantization Techniques
 ########################

-Currently, the package only suports Eager Mode Quantization, FX Graph Mode Quantization I look forward to integerate in the near future.
+Currently, the package only suports Eager Mode Quantization.
+I look forward to integerate FX Graph Mode Quantization in the near future.

 There are three types of quantization supported: